Maps and Trails

 - Howdy's Trail:

 This trail runs between the parking area off Bald Top Rd north to Brushwood Rd, crossing a saddle between Bald Top and Brushwood roads, Echo Mt. and May Hill.
-If you are walking from the Bald Top Rd parking, you will reach a clearing and see a forest road that goes up to the left but is blocked off with orange netting.
-Take that branch (under the netting); from there, the trail is easy to follow.
 Several unmapped skid roads lead NW to Cross Mt.
 Rd. and May Hill.
 Across from one of these, near the crest, you can bushwhack 50’ to Old Echo Mt.
 Rd.
-Howdy’s north section goes through private land and across the yard of a hunting cabin (formerly “Howdy’s”) before ending at Brushwood Rd.
+Howdy’s north section goes through private land (there's a gate to block vehicles but not foot traffic) and across the yard of a hunting cabin (formerly “Howdy’s”) before ending at Brushwood Rd.
 Stone walls and a lovely hill pasture remain from the time this area was farmed.

 - Knox Road: